All Episodes

 I think the church has said that explicitly with regards to the Vulgate translation into Latin.

-Is it legitimate to ask what is the bishop's authority here on authorizing translations?
+But this here, seeing the United States Catholic bishops have just authorized this, is it legitimate to ask what is the bishop's authority here on authorizing translations?

 peter wolfgang

-Well, I I think it would be good, and this probably won't happen, but I think we ought to ask anyway.
+Well, I think it would be good, and this probably won't happen, but I think we ought to ask anyway.

-Was it was it some staff person?
+Was it some staff person?

 Was it some subcommittee?